 It can be very difficult to incorporate FaaS code into a local testing environment, making thorough testing of an application a more intensive task.

 Developers must create a relationship with a serverless provider in order to enable FaaS functionality for a web application.
 Since FaaS integration means some application code will be delivered from the edge, availability and geographical distribution of edge servers is an important consideration.
 A user in Italy accessing a site that relies on FaaS edge code served from an overloaded data center in Brazil will encounter the kind of delay that leads to high bounce rates.
-Cloudflare Workers is a FaaS solution that takes advantage of Cloudflare’s global network of over 165 edge servers, making it a popular choice.
+Cloudflare Workers is a FaaS solution that takes advantage of Cloudflare’s global network with data centers in over 200 cities, making it a popular choice.